Our research interest spans chemistry, biology, materials science and medical sciences, mainly focusing on the following two subjects:

 Chem.
 Soc.
 Rev. 2015, 44, 4239-4248.
 (ESI highly cited paper; Tutorial review)

 Xiao-Peng He (Franck) received his BSc in Applied Chemistry (2006) and PhD in Pharmaceutical Engineering (2011) with Prof. Xiaoxin Shi and Prof. Yi-Tao Long from ECUST.
 Sponsored by the French Embassy, He completed a co-tutored doctoral program at ENS Cachan (France) from July 2008 to February 2009 under the supervision of Prof. Juan Xie.
 Then he carried out his postdoctoral research with Prof. Kaixian Chen (SIMM, CAS) at ECUST from 2011 to 2013.
-He’s now an associate professor at School of Chemistry and Molecular Engineering, ECUST, where his research interests span chemical glycobiology to fluorescent molecular probes for disease diagnostics and theranostics.
-Dr. He has co-authored over 100 peer-reviewed papers and is co-inventor of 8 Chinese patents.
+He’s now a professor at School of Chemistry and Molecular Engineering, ECUST, where his research interests span chemical glycobiology to fluorescent molecular probes for disease diagnostics and theranostics.
+Prof. He has co-authored over 100 peer-reviewed papers and is co-inventor of 8 Chinese patents.